WaiTsun-Yeung/hello_world_cpp_cmake/README.md

 mkdir build;
 cd build;
 cmake ..;
-cmake --build . --config RelWithDebInfo; #set(CMAKE_BUILD_TYPE ...) is ignored by MSVC.
-On the other hand, --config option in cmake --build ... is ignored by GCC.
+cmake --build . --config RelWithDebInfo;
+#set(CMAKE_BUILD_TYPE ...) in CMakeLists.txt is ignored by MSVC.
+#On the other hand, --config option in cmake --build ... is ignored by GCC.

 ./build/RelWithDebInfo/hello-world.exe
 ```